 The cost analysis tools provide total in-place costs (and savings) for each design option.
 The results can be represented in dollars per unit area or as a lump sum giving you the flexibility to predict performance and economic benefits for a range of design scenarios.
-Additionally, the SpectraPave4-Pro software offers the flexibility to evaluate the long-term benefits of Tensar TriAx Geogrids for paved applications using the life cycle cost analysis tool.
+Additionally, the SpectraPave4-PRO software offers the flexibility to evaluate the long-term benefits of Tensar TriAx Geogrids for paved applications using the life cycle cost analysis tool.

-SpectraPave-Pro software enables engineers to design a Spectra® System Solution for paved and unpaved roads.
-In early 2010, the software will be available free of charge following the completion of a short training module.
+SpectraPave4-PRO software enables engineers to design a Spectra® System Solution for stabilizing soft subgrades and optimizing flexible pavement sections.
+The software is available free of charge following the completion of a short training module.
 To apply for training and your free software, visit us online at www.tensarcorp.com or call 800-TENSAR-1.